 I began coding an early Content Management System back in 2001 which utilised PHP integration with an Oricle database and used that to dynamically generate content.
 I was expanding on the technology behind the PHP driven bulliten boards I grew up with.

-When WordPress appeared in 2003 it generated a huge userbase and was open source, so instead of trying to compete I began utilising the technology and contributing to the system build.
+When WordPress appeared in 2003 it generated a huge userbase and was open source, so instead of trying to compete I began utilising the technology.
 This allowed me to move away from laborious hand coded web development and allowed me to focus more on emerging technologies.
 React, ruby and bootstrap became big names in the online world as website UI and visual expectations became more relevant.

 Unity then developed apk functionality and by 2010 I was developing android GPS tracking technology and exploring how it could be utilised within a wider context.
 Google were offering API integration to a multitude of their services which lead to me working with voice to text translation and utilising it for application accessibility.

 Once I had access to phone camera technology in 2011 along with Vuforia I moved into the Augmented Reality space.
 I built proof of concept applications over the years as the technology developed, examples being ar portals, ar remote control airplane, ar museum, ar solar system, ar object / image replacement technologies and interactions within those augmented environments.

 Android ARCore then gave us surface mapping in 2018 which enabled me to build applications that placed items on surfaces within Augmented Reality environments.